ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 Add:

 > A similar effect can be done with overlays a couple of different
 > ways.
-The most general way places all the pieces over undefined
+The most general way places all the pieces over an empty
-> storage.
+> composite.

-    DW_OP_undefined
+    DW_OP_composite
     DW_OP_reg0
     DW_OP_lit0
     DW_OP_lit4